Inputs from the dendritic tree

 - the penalty for complexity (overfitting) – by reducing layers, by reducing nodes, by reducing the range of weights.

-All things being equal, simpler explanation is preferred – similar to Occam’s razor
+All things being equal, the simpler explanation is preferred – similar to Occam’s razor

 - Usually, we design the hierarchical structure of layers of neurons for learning a particular task, classification or prediction.
 But, Brain has already evolved some hierarchical neural network structures which are very good at what they do.
 What if we try to emulate this evolution by applying genetic algorithms to neurons and their connections to see whether we can come up with a beautiful, stable structure of neurons that is efficient in learning lots of tasks.
 What should be the fitness function to validate our network structures at any point of simulation?